 Sometimes, good stories start with bad ideas.

 And sometimes, the contrary happens.
-Upon waking up that morning, I was reminded of the sentence I had read the night before, and jotted down in my journal.
+Upon waking up that morning, I was reminded of a sentence I had read the night before, and jotted down in my journal.
 The opening sentence of “one of the classics”, as they say.
 Something that my nightly dreams couldn’t quite shake.

-I’m reaching for my back pocket, take out my travel notebook and read the page again.
+I reach for my back pocket, take out my travel notebook and read the page again.

 A few miles south of Soledad, the Salinas River drops in close to the hillside bank and runs deep and green.
 The water is warm too, for it has slipped twinkling over the yellow sands in the sunlight before reaching the narrow pool.